john-azzaro/Study-CSS-Grid/README.md

        ```
           grid-template-columns: 200px 1fr;  -- the left column will maintain 200px.
           grid-template-columns: 20% 1fr;    -- the left column will maintain 20%.
-          grid-template-columns: auto 1fr;   -- the left coluomn will shrink to fit the content we have inside the column.
+          grid-template-columns: auto 1fr;   -- the left coluomn will shrink to fit inside column.
         ```